Therainisme/sandbox-server/README.md

 cd sandbox-server
 ```

-Select a workspace folder and remember its absolute path
+Select a workspace folder and remember its absolute path.

 And then modify the contents of the env file.